 If the reframing process worked, then you shouldn’t have any trouble completing these statements.
-Moreover, these statements should provide you with the impetus you need to make positive changes to your life and circumstances.
+Moreover, these statements should provide you with the impetus you need to make positive changes in your life and circumstances.

 This process can work well if you make it a part of your life.
-It might of course take some practice and a little effort at first, but eventually reframing will hopefully become a habit that you use unconsciously throughout the day.
+It might, of course, take some practice and a little effort at first, but eventually reframing will hopefully become a habit that you use unconsciously throughout the day.
 However, if at any time you do end up struggling with this process, then try and remind yourself that…

 It’s not what happens to me that matters, it’s rather how I interpret things and how I decide to act on those interpretations that makes all the difference in the end.